 This region has the largest landmass within the Division.
-The Detachment headquarters is located in Anchorage and under the command of a Captain, with Lieutenants in Fairbanks and Soldotna.
-Additionally there are Sergeants in Soldotna, Cordova, Palmer, Wasilla, Fairbanks and Bethel to assist with the overall supervision of this detachment.
+The Detachment headquarters is located in Anchorage and under the command of a Captain, with Lieutenants in Fairbanks, Wasilla, and Soldotna.
+Additionally there are Sergeants in Soldotna, Palmer, Wasilla, Fairbanks, Anchorage, and Bethel to assist with the overall supervision of this detachment.

 Currently the detachment has 45 commissioned Wildlife Troopers, 3 Administrative Assistant positions, and three Public Safety Technician II’s.
 There are also nine seasonal Public Safety Technician I’s, and one Journeyman Mechanic.

 Big game hunting, guiding, sport and subsistence hunting and fishing are the main resource uses in this interior region.
 Commercial and subsistence fishing for salmon occurs from the mouths of the Yukon and Kuskokwim upriver into the interior.
 These fisheries are a significant source of food and income to the rural residents within the region.